-There is no need to demonstrate an original or certified copy of the documents, “ordinary” copy or print screen (with visible name) is a sufficient alternative.
+There is no need to demonstrate an original or certified copy of the documents, an “ordinary” copy or a print screen (with visible name) is a sufficient alternative.
 These documents (in English, Czech or Slovak language, documents in other languages are not accepted) can all be uploaded online via the InSIS e-application form.

 Please note that only document-supported evidence will be taken into consideration.

 - Candidates’ application form and documentation will be pre-screened.
 Possible outcomes: accepted for the CEMS Assessment Centre or rejected.

 - CEMS Assessment Centre takes place in May (1 day per each participant) and it is fully online.
 There are psychologists, members of the CEMS office, company representatives and appx.
 5 students in each group.
 Students are assessed from many perspectives – how they work individually, in groups, their motivation, willingness to take risks, behaviour in stress situations, responsibility, flexibility, self-confidence and communication skills.
 Applicants also have to pass a written test on analytical thinking.
 There is no possibility to specifically prepare for our AC.

 - Accepted candidates will be requested to confirm their commitment by paying a non-refundable deposit of €700 or to decline the offer.
 This deposit is deductible from the first-year tuition fee payment.